 Representation within fiction has been a huge passion of mine for as long as I've been active as a reviewer.
-No form of representation has had the same personal significance to me as that of disabled, (chronically) ill or divergent bodies.
+No form of representation has had the same personal significance to me, as that of disabled, (chronically) ill or divergent bodies.
 Growing up, illness and disability were always a big part of my life, and I've spoken about how it shaped my relationship with reading as well.
-My love of reading started in hospital-beds, escaping the reality of my own "stroke of bad genetic luck": a rare form of cancer as a child, the life-long chronic health-detriments that came with ánd a completely seperate progressive genetic connective-tissue-disease.
+My love of reading started in hospital-beds, escaping the reality of my own "stroke of bad genetic luck": a rare form of cancer as a child, the life-long chronic health-detriments that came with ánd a completely separate progressive genetic connective-tissue-disease.
 I read together with my mum, who was also wheelchair-bound for as long as I can remember, and we were always on the hunt for books where we could see those parts of ourselves reflected on the pages.
 Unfortunately, growing up, those books were few and far between.
 Over the years however, I've gathered quite the collection of gems that I would love to share with anyone on a similar journey.
-This list has been a labour of love that has been years in the making, and will hopefully continue to grow as I read more.
+This list has been a labour of love that has been years in the making, and has since grown into a beast of extraordinary substance, featuring over 100 titles and counting.

-- Maps of Our Spectacular Bodies – Maddie Mortimer Genre: literary fiction Representation: cancer
+- Maps of Our Spectacular Bodies – Maddie Mortimer Genre: literary fiction Representation: cancer (protagonist)

 One line synopsis: Maps of Our Spectacular Bodies is the lyrical tale of a woman, her body and the illness that coinhabits it.
 Told from the perspectives of Lia herself, her daughter Iris and the (callous?
 Cynical?
 Caring…?) voice of the disease itself, we follow her life after a diagnosis of terminal cancer.
 A coming of age story, at the end of a life.